 |2018||Col. James Benson "Jim" Irwin, USAF (Ret.), (Posthumous Award)|

 |2016||General James V. Hartinger, USAF (Ret.)
 (Posthumous Award)|

 Athena Education Award

 Established in 2021, the Athena Education Award recognizes the spirit, leadership and commitment of a steadfast partner to Space Foundation’s global education mission.
-The award honors their support in providing educational programs that build STEM (science, technology, engineering and mathematics) engagement and allow the space leaders of tomorrow to take their part in the ever-expanding global space economy.
+The award honors their support in providing educational programs that build STEAM (science, technology, engineering, art, and mathematics) engagement and allow the space leaders of tomorrow to take their part in the ever-expanding global space economy.